 This belief was shattered by the 2007 financial crisis, which showed that hedging can be perfect only as long as counterparties stay solvent.
-With the failure of Lehman that free markets are not self-regulating.
+With the failure of Lehman Brothers, the world of finance became painfully understood that there is risk in derivatives and that free markets are not self-regulating.
 To save them, central banks injected trillions of dollars, euros and yens in liquidity through Quantitative easing (QE).
-In the United States, the Fed injected some 4.5 trillion dollars in liquidity, roughly One-third of the total monetary mass.
+In the United States, the Fed injected some 4.5 trillion dollars in liquidity, roughly one-third of the total monetary mass.